Curriculum/subject leads: performance objectives

 Set appropriate objectives, and don’t overload your staff

 Be mindful not to set more objectives than a person needs – generally, 3 is enough.
-You can then set objectives that best suit your school improvement priorities and the skills and experience of the individual.
+You can then set objectives that best suit your school improvement priorities, and the skills and experience of the individual.
+Make sure any objectives set are also well-considered, targeted and achievable.

 Use the objectives to show a curriculum/subject leader's continuing professional development (CPD) in: